-Be aware of these long-time myths before your travel in Italy.
+Be aware of these long-time myths before traveling in Italy.

-In the land of amore, pizza, art and architecture, travel in Italy doesn’t always live up to it romantic persona.
-Before you set out on your Italian adventure, whether as a couple or a solo traveler, here are six of 11 misunderstood facts about Italy that I’ve managed to debunk.
+In the land of amore, pizza, art and architecture, travel in Italy doesn’t always live up to its romantic persona.
+Before you set out on your Italian adventure, whether as a couple or a solo traveler, here are six more misunderstood facts about Italy that I’ve managed to debunk.

-You can read the first five misunderstood facts about travel in Italy here.
+Here are my first five misunderstood facts about travel in Italy.

 One word: Hah.
 Unless you actually ask for help, almost plead, you’re on your own.
 If traveling to Venice, remember it is an island and there are NO cars and no taxis.
 Be prepared to haul your luggage when boarding trains, negotiating steep stairways and across those oh too many Venetian bridges you can encounter en route to your hotel.

 2. Women receive equally attentive service when dining alone in restaurants or cafés.

 As if.
 Unless the café is nearly empty, be prepared to hail down the waiter.
 Remember, though, no one will rush you from your table so don’t always take being ignored as intentional.

 3. Tourist season is over at the end of October.
 November for sure.